geopython/pygeoapi/docs/source/publishing/ogcapi-maps.rst

 .. note::
-  According to the `Standard <https://docs.ogc.org/is/20-058/20-058.html#_5df53b56-5468-4c9d-acac-6abfddd83ccf>`_, OGC API - Maps supports a `crs` and `bbox-crs` parameters, expressed as an uri or a curie.
-Currently, this provider supports CRS84 and various crs from the EPSG namespace; for a matter of convenience, they can be expressed also as unsafe curies.
+  According to the `Standard <https://docs.ogc.org/is/20-058/20-058.html#_5df53b56-5468-4c9d-acac-6abfddd83ccf>`_, OGC API - Maps supports a `crs` and `bbox-crs` parameters, expressed as an uri or a CURIE.
+Currently, this provider supports CRS84 and various CRS from the EPSG namespace; for a matter of convenience, they can be expressed also as unsafe CURIEs.

   - `http://www.opengis.net/def/crs/EPSG/0/4326`
   - `[EPSG:4326]`